Newspaper Public Notice is Affordable, Efficient, and Easy

 - Turn to the Public Notice section in the Houston Chronicle.

-To get the same information from the HISD website, one must take the following steps:
+To get the same information from the HISD website, one must take the following steps (based on a recent attempt on August 29, 2014):

 - Go to the Houston ISD website.